Miscellaneous extraction workers, including roof bolters & helpers

 Save Image

 Data on higher education choices for Miscellaneous extraction workers, including roof bolters & helpers from The Department of Education and Census Bureau.
-The most common major for Miscellaneous extraction workers, including roof bolters & helpers is Business but the most specialized major according to RCA in 2021 were Mechanical Technologies.
+The most common major for Miscellaneous extraction workers, including roof bolters & helpers is N/A but the most specialized major according to RCA in N/A were N/A.

 Majors